serokell/ariadne/README.md

   - OpenSSL
   - Qt 5 (if you want to build GUI)
   - ICU
-3. Run `stack build ariadne-vty` to build terminal text-based interface and `stack build ariadne-qt` for Qt-based GUI.
+3. Run `stack build ariadne-vty-app` to build terminal text-based interface and `stack build ariadne-qt-app` for Qt-based GUI.
 Or just `stack build` for both.

 #### macOS